 - WintheView.
 You’ve not heard of it have you?
 That’s okay, but if you’re a manager, senior manager or executive, you should.
 Put simply, WinTheView allows you to develop a strong and compelling business case for your services stating what you offer and why the company should hire you.
 The finished presentation can be printed, bound and presented either prior to interview to set the agenda for the discussion, during the interview, or after the interview to leave a lasting impression.
-WinTheView is subscription-based and for around $100 you can create as many presentations as you like for as many different jobs as you like, for three months.
-WinTheView isn’t for everyone, but the people it helps can find it career changing.
-You can read more here or purchase from me here.
+WinTheView isn’t for everyone, but the people it helps can find it career-changing.
+You can read more here

 - Metadata Removal.
 No-one really thinks about the properties section on a resume created in Microsoft Word.
 Half the population wouldn’t even know what their resume looks like if they neglect to remove tracked changes from their resume documents.
 However, if you want to ensure your privacy about who wrote your document, on what machine, at what company and shield yourself from the reader reviewing comments by everyone who has looked at your resume document prior to submission, you’ll realise the importance of removing this personal data (or metadata) from your resume.
 This site does it for free.
 Please use it.